All Products

 Across Alibaba Cloud Accounts

-An AnalyticDB for MySQL cluster can synchronize SLS data from the same Alibaba Cloud account or from other Alibaba Cloud accounts.
+An AnalyticDB for MySQL cluster can synchronize SLS data from the same Alibaba Cloud account or from another Alibaba Cloud account (cross-account).

 • No: Synchronize SLS data from the current Alibaba Cloud account to the AnalyticDB for MySQL cluster.

-• Yes: Synchronize SLS data from another Alibaba Cloud account to the AnalyticDB for MySQL cluster.
-If you select Yes, you must configure RAM authorization and specify the Alibaba Cloud Account and RAM Role Name parameters.
-For more information about how to configure RAM authorization, see Configure RAM authorization.
+• Yes: Synchronize SLS data from another Alibaba Cloud account to an AnalyticDB for MySQL cluster.
+When you select Yes, you must configure RAM authorization and enter the Alibaba Cloud Account and RAM Role.
+For more information, see Configure RAM authorization.

 Note